University of St. Thomas (Minnesota)

-The University of St. Thomas (also known as UST or simply St. Thomas) is a private, Catholic university in St. Paul and Minneapolis, Minnesota.
-Founded in 1885 as a Catholic seminary, it is named after Thomas Aquinas, the medieval Catholic theologian and philosopher who is the patron saint of students.
-As of fall 2021, St. Thomas enrolls nearly 9,347 students, making it Minnesota's largest private, nonprofit university.
+The University of St. Thomas (also known as UST, simply St. Thomas or University of St. Thomas, Minnesota) is a private Catholic research university with campuses in Saint Paul and Minneapolis, Minnesota, United States.
+Founded in 1885 as a Catholic seminary, it is named after Thomas Aquinas, the medieval Catholic theologian, philosopher, and patron saint of students.
+As of fall 2021, St. Thomas enrolled 9,347 students, making it Minnesota's largest private, nonprofit university.